traefik/traefik/docs/configuration/backends/docker.md

 #
 # filename = "docker.tmpl"

+# Override template version
+# For advanced users :)
+#
+# Optional
+# - "1": previous template (must be use only with a old custom template, see "filename")
+# - "2": current template (must be use to force template version when "filename" is used)
+#
+# templateVersion = "2"

 # Expose containers by default in Traefik.
 # If set to false, containers that don't have `traefik.enable=true` will be ignored.
 #